Internal Links

 PROOF THAT PATRICK'S CAR WAS, AS HE CLAIMED, OVERTAKEN BY A DOG!

-I've been a dedicated observer in the amateur astronomy world, boy and man, for almost 50 years now and, in the last 30 years or so, I've seen many 'fly-by-night' astronomers come and go.
+I've been a dedicated observer in the amateur astronomy world, boy and man, for well over 50 years now and, in the last 40 years or so, I've seen many 'fly-by-night' astronomers come and go.
 Media astronomers (male and female) have come and gone, as have loads of telescope dealers.
 I've seen astronomers bankrupted, divorced into poverty, jailed, ordered to do community service, become alcoholics, and even added to the sex offenders register!
 I've seen astronomy publications rise and fall, and telescope manufacturers do the same.
 TV astronomy producers and their assistants materialise and dematerialise, as do magazine editors: you count them in and you count them out.
-Throughout all this I've simply continued observing the Night Sky and writing about it.
+Throughout all this I've simply continued observing the Night Sky and occasionally writing about it.

 Apart from observing, photographing and imaging the night sky I did a fair amount of voluntary work in the BAA throughout the 1980s and 1990s.
 Specifically, I was the BAA Lunar Section photographic co-ordinator from 1983 to 1991 and then from 1990 to 1997 I was the BAA Papers secretary and the monthly meetings recorder.
 I was also the assistant Editor of Guy Hurst's 'The Astronomer' magazine for most of the 1990s.
 From 1990 to 1999, and again from 2002 to 2006 I used to present monthly 'Sky Notes' at all of the BAA's monthly meetings.
 I tried to make these as humorous and politically incorrect as possible....which seemed to appeal to the members!
 Of course, I could not do it these days....
-The ultra-PC world means humour is illegal and if I cracked a non-PC joke I'd be arrested.
+The ultra-PC world means humour is illegal and if I cracked a non-PC joke the wokes would attack and I'd be arrested.
 From 1997 to 1999 I served as the BAA's 55th President which was an honour, but perhaps not really me at all, as I hate waffle, hot air and chairing meetings.....YAWN!!
 Indeed, I've always loathed so-called 'social situations' and am proud to say that I have never attended a 'party' or even a wedding in my entire life, despite numerous invitations.
 Such situations would have made me feel deeply uncomfortable and I couldn't wait to get home.
 The strange thing is, even those people who do attend parties, weddings and similar events tell me they hate them too, but they don't have the nerve to say NO!
 As well as my BAA work my greatest astronomical contribution has probably been answering thousands of emails about telescope and equipment problems and helping people out in this respect, at least prior to 2010 or so.
 Fortunately, since the advent of youtube, lots of other amateurs have taken up this role, and a picture, or video, speaks a million words....so I can have a rest....

 When I was 15, in 1973, I built a 22cm reflector, including grinding and polishing the optics and testing them.
 Everything was put together using a hack saw, a drill, screws and bolts.
 I even poured the boiling pitch to make the tool to polish the mirror.